 Some advice on using poles while trail running, including advantages and disadvantages, have a read of this informative article:Trail Running With Poles: Benefits, Disadvantages And Advice.

-Coros VERTIX: The best GPS Watch with the Long Battery Life and Navigation Features
+Coros VERTIX: An excellent alternative GPS Watch with Long Battery Life and good Navigation Features

 The Coros VERTIX GPS Adventure Watch provides the features and durability required to take on the most demanding adventures.
 Imagine having a battery life that can last an entire mountain climbing expedition in the coldest conditions, or thru-hiking the John Muir trail without ever needing to be charged, amazing!